 There are surfboards to suit every style and every wave; everything is customizable but even the basic templates are diverse.
-We have listed all of the many different types of surfboards below:

 A longboard is a classic surfboard that’s typically over 9′ in length, with wide tails and a blunt nose.

 The size of these surfboards makes them incredibly buoyant and allows for easier paddling, making them better suited to beginners.

 However, they lack the speed and sharpness of shortboards and are usually reserved for small surf.

 The Shortboard Surfboard

 Shortboards are the most popular surfboards by quite a stretch, and if you visit your local beach, you’ll find that the majority of experienced surfers are using these surfboards.